GluuFederation/gluu-passport/README.md

 During installation of the Gluu Server select `yes` to install Passport.js when prompted.

-After Gluu Server installation can enable Passport.js by logging in to oxTrust and navigating to Configuration > Organization Configuration.
+After Gluu Server installation, enable Passport.js by logging in to oxTrust and navigating to Configuration > Organization Configuration.

 Enable Passport.js support and click the update button to save the settings.